AleksaC/resume/README.md

 and use the [`live_compile.py`](live_compile.py) script to get the updated preview after changing the relevant files.

-When working locally, you may need to provide a `CHROME` variable, which represents the command used for running the browser to generate the PDF.
+When working locally, you may need to provide a `CHROME` environment variable, which represents the command used for running the browser to generate the PDF.
 It defaults to `chrome`, which is what I use on my machine.

 ## FAQ